bdbch/cordlr-cli/README.md

 Since the bot is not doing anything by default, you have to install plugins.
 You can install plugins via `cordlr install xxx` You can find all kind of plugins on [npmjs.com](https://www.npmjs.com/search?q=cordlr-).

-If you want to install `cordlr-role` for example, run `cordlr install role` After installing the package, you can start Cordlr again and try out the plugin
+If you want to install `cordlr-role` for example, run `cordlr install cordlr-role` After installing the package, you can start Cordlr again and try out the plugin

 ## Forever